 - 1. Students who are slow in adjusting or have been absent excessively may be recommended for tutoring or summer school.
 They may be placed in the next grade also, which means they are passed on a probationary status. - 2.
 The parents should be notified after the end of the second quarter if the student is in danger of being retained or will be receiving a certificate instead of a diploma. - 3.
-Retention is the last resort.
-The principal and teacher (and pastor if warranted) must present the final decision in a conference with the parents.
+The final decision as to whether or not a child is retained regardless of grade average will be made by the classroom teacher(s) and the principal (and pastor if warranted).
+This decision will be made with the best interest of the student in mind.
+Parents will be notified no later than the beginning of the fourth quarter if retention is a likely possibility for their child.
 A notice will be mailed to the parents should the parents refuse to meet for a conference.